With Dialpad, you get the freedom to work from anywhere on the Android device you use daily.

 - Reply (conversation thread)

 - Dialpad (contacts you’ve connected with through Dialpad)

 - Device (personal contacts from your Android device)

-Tap on your profile to display all the Departments or Call Queues that you've been assigned as an Operator, Agent, or Admin (will also include your Main Line, too).
+Tap on your profile to display all the Departments or Call Centers that you've been assigned as an Operator, Agent, or Admin (will also include your Main Line, too).

 Your Department Inbox displays categories like: